 “We’ll make eternities!”
 Akayama wirelessly instructed the bird-pilot of ZAP to contact Lucille.
 “Commander!
 Permission to accelerate space-time itself!”

 “Ganbatte!”
 Lucille had no idea what Akayama meant.
-“I believe in you, bird-thing.”
+“I believe in you, bird-thing!”

 The Galaxy Zephyr’s chest boiled.
-Akayama focused her consciousness back into her own body.
+Akayama focused her consciousness back into her body.
 “I’m Nakayama now, understand?”

-As she dove, Nakayama inspected wreckage from the tidal waves.
+Mid-dive, Nakayama inspected wreckage from the tidal waves.
 The fruit trees were smashed—but pine trees survived, as did the birds.
 She was relieved to see all the islanders living atop the mountainous main island, safe from floods.
 “Nemo!
 Virgil Blue!”